SpinnerX/asm_demos.x86/README.md

 ## Description

 AT&T X86 Assembly
-Description utilizing AT&T X86 assembly syntax. in this asm_demos.
-Where there are basic examples of x86 assembly.
+Welcome to Asm_Demos!

+Asm demos are where you can learn x86 the AT&T syntax.
+Going from fundamentals to learning how to use function calls to C functions.
+Including understanding of utilizing AT&T X86 assembly syntax, in the asm_demos.
+Included are basic demos, and examples that demonstrate how these syntaxes work.
+Which are to focus on being familiar with using assembly.
+If your new to x86, this could give you a helping hand

-Reference resources links are below.
+Reference resource links are below.

 ## Asm Demos Overview